Estimated reading time: 7 minutes

-Once we felt we were nearing our 20-25% down-payment goal that we wanted to have for a house priced around the $200,000-$300,000 price tag we started chatting with a real estate agent.
+Once we felt we were nearing our 20-25% down-payment goal that we wanted to have for a house priced around the $200,000-$300,000 price tag, we started chatting with a real estate agent.

-If the HBP means nothing to you right now don’t worry I felt the same at one point which is why I had to learn about the process and whether we would qualify for it or not.
+I felt the same at one point, so I had to learn about the process and whether we would qualify for it.

 What is the Home Buyers Plan (HBP)?